 Preventing Permanent Damage

 The only way to prevent all long-term and permanent effects from the sport is by not participating.
 Of course, this is unlikely to happen for those who love MMA, boxing or other contact sports.
-The next best advice is to protect yourself with the proper equipment and take care of yourself when you’re injured.
+The next best advice is to protect yourself with the proper equipment like our MMA headgear and take care of yourself when you’re injured.
 Don’t return to the sport too soon, and always get a doctor’s clearance before you do.

 Check out the protective gear from Gamebreaker to help you prevent injury before you get in the cage.